MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 console.log(x); // 0
 ```

-The line `x -= 2;` in plain English would be: "Take x (2), subtract 2, then assign the result back to x"
+The line `x -= 2;` in plain English would be: "Take x, subtract 2, then assign the result back to x"

 #### Math methods